Serial Position Effect

 Anchoring, or focalism is a cognitive bias that explains the

-tenancy to rely to heavily on the first piece of information
+tendency to rely too heavily on the first piece of information

 when making decisions.
 A classic example is the initial price